 The move towards digital functionality is permeating every aspect of our lives.
 From shopping to banking to counseling and beyond, everything is heading online.
-And as technology advances, people embrace the ease, convenience, and speed of this digital lifestyle that leaves traditional methods in the dust.
+As technology advances, people embrace the ease, convenience, and speed of this digital lifestyle that leaves traditional methods lagging behind.

 But some people haven’t fully embraced the internet when it comes to all areas of life, and education is undoubtedly one of them.
-The question is, can you get a quality education by taking online courses, or does it simply not compare?
-What are the major differences, benefits, and drawbacks to these two types of academic paths anyway?
+The question is, can you get a quality education by taking online courses, or how does it compare?
+What are the major differences, benefits, and drawbacks to these two types of academic paths?
 We’ve put the two options side by side in 6 of the most important areas to consider when deciding on a college.
-Which one fared best?
+Which of these paths offer the best educational experience?
 Let’s find out.

 Once again, online learning wins this category by a landslide.
-After all, you can’t compete with close to zero schedules, deadlines, and commitment.
-You can literally learn your online classes anytime, anywhere, any way you want.
+After all, you can’t compete with close-to-schedule flexibilities and studying from wherever you need.
+You can take your online classes anytime, anywhere, any way you want.
 You can fit classes in between other aspects of your life without having to twist yourself around a pre-set curriculum and schedule.
-Whether that means taking classes on the couch, in your pajamas with a pint of Ben & Jerry’s, or using your lunch break at work to finish up coursework, online learning blows in-person learning clear out of the water when it comes to convenience.
+Whether that means taking from your home, in a coffee shop, or between shifts, online learning blows in-person learning clear out of the water when it comes to convenience.

 What’s more, online learning requires determination and discipline.
 Of course, you need both those things to finish any type of college degree.
 But online degree programs require you to be on top of yourself, ensuring assignments are done on time, and material is absorbed rather than skimmed.
 Some people just don’t have the self-discipline to make it happen.
 For these reasons, we will give this win to the in-person studies.

 Finally, we wanted to look at the additional tools that can help you learn better and get more out of your courses.
 In this category, once again, online degree programs were the clear winners.
-Millions of dollars have been spent creating efficient tools for learning over the internet.
-And those tech experts have outdone themselves.
+Millions of dollars have been spent creating efficient tools for learning over the Internet.
 From live-streaming classes that allow you to see and speak to the lecturer as class is happening in front of your eyes, to the endless library of academic material available with the click of a button, remote learning is lightyears ahead of traditional colleges.

 Aside from that, you can learn at your own pace.
 That means you can take it as slow as you need to process the information.
 You can replay classes, pause, rewind, and review as often as you like.
 You just can’t get that kind of retention from live classes.
 Online degree programs also have other valuable tools like study guides, helpful learning apps, and tutorials to create the most immersive, effective learning possible.

-And FYI, if you prefer to learn quickly, online degree programs are even better for you.
+If you prefer to learn quickly or at your own pace, online degree programs are even better for you.
 Instead of waiting around for the rest of the class to “get it”, you can whiz through the information, completing courses quickly and without the frustration of education lag.
 Many online colleges even offer an accelerated degree program that allows you to finish as many classes as you want within a given period for a highly discounted rate.
 If this is your type of learning, you could save tremendously on your overall tuition costs by going this route.

 To tally up the score, online learning is the clear winner.
 But as with anything in life, at the end of the day, the decision comes down to what type of person you are.
 If you are just unable to wrap your head around technology, need to have a teacher on top of you for accountability, or just can’t get behind the idea of learning from a class given over the computer, then remote learning is not for you.
 You’re better off sticking to the traditional on-campus style of education.

-Check our top choices of online degree programs and launch your career today.
+our top choices of online colleges for online degree programs and launch your career today.